ipni/specs/reader-privacy.md

 provider directly to fetch the desired content.

-By utilising such scheme only a party that knows original CID can decode the protocol, however that CID is never revealed.
+By utilising such scheme only a party that knows original CID can decode the protocol, and that CID is never revealed.

 ### Security
 ​